 I joined Cranfield School of Management as director of the Doughty Centre for Corporate Responsibility in April 2007.

-I have chaired a number of public and charitable bodies such as Housing 21 – one of the leading providers of sheltered and extra care housing and care for older people; National Disability Council; Business Links Accreditation Board; and now chair Carers UK.
+I have chaired a number of public and charitable bodies such as Housing 21 – one of the leading providers of sheltered and extra care housing and care for older people; National Disability Council; Business Links Accreditation Board; and now chairs Carers UK and also the Institute of Business Ethics.

 I speak, write & advise on business, society, entrepreneurialism, & future trends for businesses.
 My books are: “Corporate Social Opportunity: Seven Steps to make Corporate Social Responsibility work for your business” & “Everybody’s Business – Managing Risks & Opportunities in to-day’s global society” – both with Adrian Hodges; “Cranfield on Corporate Sustainability” (co-edited); Corporate Responsibility Coalitions: The Past, Present, and Future of Alliances for Sustainable Capitalism” co-authored with Jane Nelson; “Social Intrapreneurism and all that Jazz” with Melody McLaren and Heiko Spitzeck; “Take Care: How to be a great employer for working carers.”
 Latest book: “All In: The Future of Business Leadership” with Chris Coulter and Mark Lee published June 2018.